 Ongoing Civil War

-War with no end in sight has divided the country, claimed more than 8,000 lives, left over 46,000 wounded and severely disrupted the flow of goods, including food imports
+War with no end in sight has divided the country, claimed nearly 9,000 lives, left over 50,000 wounded and severely disrupted the flow of goods, including food imports

-Fewer than half the country’s health facilities still function and nearly 15 million people lack access to basic health care
+Fewer than half the country’s health facilities still function and over 16 million people lack access to basic health care

-Civil war and the presence of well-armed militant groups limits access for humanitarian organizations
+Civil war, the presence of well-armed militant group, and stifling bureaucratic demands all limit access for humanitarian organizations

-In response to this emergency, we provide treatment for Severe and Acute Malnutrition (SAM) and Moderate and Acute Malnutrition (MAM) cases at more than 40 community-level health facilities and with mobile clinics in Sana’a, Taizz, Lahj and Aden governorates.
+Working in six of Yemen’s 23 governorates (Sana’a, Taizz, Aden, Lahj, Ibb and al-Dhalea) International Medical Corps supports primary health care centers, secondary care hospitals, mobile clinics as well as stabilization centers for treatment of malnutrition.
+In response to this emergency, we provide treatment for Severe and Acute Malnutrition (SAM) and Moderate and Acute Malnutrition (MAM) cases at community-level health facilities and with mobile clinics in Sana’a, Taizz, Lahj and Aden governorates.
 We offer training, essential drugs and nutrition commodities needed to operate outpatient therapeutic programs.
-In a country that has long struggled with food shortages and chronic malnutrition, the effects of civil war and a blockade of major ports has exacerbated conditions to a point where nearly a quarter of Yemen’s 27 million people face the threat of famine.
+In a country that has long struggled with food shortages and chronic malnutrition, the effects of civil war and an on-again-off-again blockade of major ports has exacerbated conditions to a point where nearly a quarter of Yemen’s 27 million people face the threat of famine.

-International Medical Corps also treats nearly 3,800 children under 5 years-old in our outpatient and inpatient nutrition programs each month, as well as 1,400 pregnant or nursing women per month in our supplementary feeding programs.
-In addition, we provide an average of nearly 2,000 food-insecure households with acutely malnourished children monthly vouchers as part of our food assistance programs designed to improve household food consumption and dietary diversity.
+International Medical Corps also treats children under 5 in our outpatient and inpatient nutrition programs, as well as pregnant or nursing women in our supplementary feeding programs.
+In addition, we provide thousands of food-insecure households that included acutely malnourished children with monthly vouchers as part of our food assistance programs designed to improve household food consumption and dietary diversity.